 For instance, in the toy example of Figure \ref{Plot:base2} we obtain $\underline{\phi}(1)=0<\overline{\phi}(1)=1$ and $\underline{\phi}(2)=\overline{\phi}(2)=1$.
 Hence the shortcut is equivalent to closed testing for $z=2$, as we already observed, but we cannot establish equivalence for $z=1$.

-To summarize, the shortcut of Proposition \ref{P:short} compares $q$ with any value $z$, then Proposition \ref{P:short2} studies whether this shortcut is equivalent to closed testing or conservative.
-The following Section shows how to improve the shortcut in case it is conservative.

-\section{Iterative Shortcut}
+\section{Iterative shortcut}

-The shortcut we have described in Section \ref{shortcut} approximates closed testing and computes $q^{(0)}\geq q$ with a number of tests that is linear in the number of hypotheses instead of exponential.
-However, as seen in Section \ref{equivalence}, it may be conservative.
-In this Section we improve this single-step shortcut by embedding it into a branch and bound algorithm; we obtain an iterative shortcut which defines closer approximations of $q$, and thus smaller confidence sets for $\delta$, as the number of steps increases.
+The shortcut we have described in Section \ref{shortcut} approximates closed testing and efficiently computes $q^{(0)}\geq q$; however, as seen in Section \ref{equivalence}, it may be conservative.
+In this section we improve this single-step shortcut by embedding it into a branch and bound algorithm.
+We obtain an iterative shortcut which defines closer approximations of $q$, and thus smaller confidence sets for $\delta$, as the number of steps increases.
 Eventually, after a finite number of steps, it reaches the same results as full closed testing.